-Letters are extremely effective.
+Letters and emails are extremely effective.
 Give your legislator all of the reasons why you support or oppose a particular piece of legislation.
 Be sure to include your name and address.
 Send it to either the State Capitol office or to the district office.
-Telegrams, postcards, petitions, phone calls and personal letters all help.
+Postcards, petitions, phone calls and personal letters all help.

 When to Contact Your Legislator

 Each bill is heard a minimum of four times before passing the Legislature — in the policy committees and on the floor of each house.
 However, you should contact your legislator as early in the session as possible.

 The California State Senate is on the Internet.
 By accessing https://leginfo.legislature.ca.gov you can: